 A bull flag chart pattern is a continuation pattern that occurs in a strong uptrend.
 It signals that the prevailing vertical trend may be in the process of extending its range.
 Bull flags are the opposite of bear flags, which form amid a concerted downtrend.

 Bullish flags are present in all markets in all time frames.
-Forex traders interpret the formation to signal that a currency pair may be headed higher.
+Traders interpret the formation to signal that a an asset may be headed higher.
 Thus, long-side or buy strategies are appropriate to capture market share.

 On the other hand, a bull flag may be viewed as a trade management device for closing out existing short positions.

-How to Identify and Use the Bull Flag Pattern in Forex Trading?
+How to Identify and Use the Bull Flag Pattern in Trading?

 The bull flag pattern is named such because of its appearance.
 And, this appearance makes it a user-friendly, easy-to-identify chart pattern.